MaxBondABE/attempt/docs/usage.md

 3 - The number of retries has been exhausted without the command ever succeeding

 4 - The number of retries has not been exhausted, but the command is no longer
-    retryable because of a "no" predicate
+    retryable because of a "stop" predicate.

-101 - `attempt` has crashed
+101 - `attempt` has crashed.
+The most likely cause is using output predicates on
+    data which is not UTF-8 encoded.